Find out about the planning restrictions residents may face when seeking to make changes to buildings which are listed or in conservation areas.

 - Dealing sensitively with lettings in rural areas to sustain communities by giving priority to those with a local connection to the local area.

-- Sustaining Welsh-speaking communities by giving priority to those in housing need with a local connection to the area (section 3.69).
+- Sustaining Welsh-speaking communities by giving priority to those in housing need with a local connection to the area (para 3.69).

 The Housing Selection Scheme in Northern Ireland doesn’t refer to local connection.